 Thank you for your interest in exploring a Facility Partnership with the Toronto District School Board.
-Given the COVID-19 pandemic, there is much uncertainty regarding our space needs for regular school operations beginning in September 2020.
-Until our school reopening plans in compliance with physical distancing requirements have been determined, we will be unable to identify potential space for Facility Partnerships and therefore unable to process any applications.
+Given the COVID-19 pandemic, there is much uncertainty regarding our regular school operations and the availability of unused space.
+As a result, we will be unable to identify potential space for Facility Partnerships and therefore unable to process any applications at this time.

 We are very sorry for any inconvenience this pause may cause your organization.
 If you have any questions, please send an email to CommunityPartnerships@tdsb.on.ca